 Our Values are trust, inclusiveness, openness, innovation and high standards.

-The College’s Standards of Conduct relate to all forms of behaviour and communication including written, verbal, non-verbal, electronic and social media activity (see specific GMC guidance, reference 3 below).
+The College’s Standards of Conduct relate to all forms of behaviour and communication including written, verbal, non-verbal, electronic and social media activity (see specific GMC guidance here (Ref 2)).
 This is relevant when an individual is working on behalf of the College, engaged in College business, representing the College, or when there are potential implications for the College’s reputation.
-Additionally, the College expects members to uphold these Standards of Conduct in all professional contexts.

 Members, trainees, professionals and other College representatives all have individual responsibility to maintain the following standards:

-• Treat others with respect, dignity and consideration
+1. Treat others with respect, dignity and consideration.

-• Recognise and value diversity and individual differences
+2. Recognise and value diversity and individual differences.

-• Behave with integrity, honesty, kindness and patience
+3. Behave with integrity, honesty, kindness and patience.

-• Be a role model for professional behaviours
+4. Be a role model for professional behaviours.

-• Undertake the work of the College in good conscience and to the best of our ability
+5. Undertake the work of the College in good conscience and to the best of their ability.

-• Foster collaborative and supportive working with others
+6. Foster collaborative and supportive working with others.

-• Hold ourselves and others accountable for behaviour that is detrimental to women's health or rights or might bring the College into disrepute.
+7. Hold themselves and others accountable for behaviour that is detrimental to women's health or rights or that might bring the College into disrepute.

-• Take responsibility for the stewardship of our position, mindful of our impact on others
+8. Take responsibility for the stewardship of their position, mindful of its impact on others.

-An individual should be aware that if they fail to meet the standards of conduct, after full ascertainment of the circumstances, steps may be taken to address their behaviour and appropriate sanctions applied.
+An individual should be aware that if they fail to meet the standards of conduct, after full ascertainment of the circumstances, steps may be taken to address her or his behaviour and appropriate sanctions applied.

-Most complaints, relating to our members, will be resolved through the procedures set out in the Complaints Policy.
-However, for more serious breaches of standards of conduct, the matter may be referred to the Disciplinary, Removal and Reinstatement Committee (DRRC) in line with College Regulations (reference 5 below).
+Complaints relating to our members, (including allegations of breaches of this Policy), will be resolved through the procedures set out in the Complaints Policy.
+However, where it is alleged that more serious breaches of standards of conduct have occurred by members, the matter may be referred to the Disciplinary, Removal and Reinstatement Committee (DRRC) in line with College Regulations (Ref 5).
+The DRRC is a standing committee of Council and is chaired by the Chair of the College’s Women’s Network.
+Its terms of reference, including membership, scope and procedures are available here (Ref 6).

 After investigating the conduct of an individual, the DRRC will deliberate and make the final decision.
 Decisions may include the removal of College membership; suspension of rights and privileges of membership; suspension of eligibility for election or appointment to an office or committee of the College.
 In all cases, removal of College membership would be reported to the employer and GMC.